A More Resilient Seattle Economy

 Revitalizing our public spaces, parks and safe streets by housing those who are there and turning green spaces and community plazas into thriving economic hubs for safe and healthy spaces.

-Investing in our workforce through training dollars to support our training, specifically in childcare and early learning, and for those in the app-based industries.
+Investing in our workforce with training dollars, specifically in childcare and early learning, and for those in the app-based industries.

 Ensuring access to high-quality childcare as a fundamental part of our city’s recovery plan by expanding affordability for families and additional support/sustainability for providers.